rock-mechanics/vim-notes/practical-vim-notes.md

 * `g~~` : swap case for a line.

 #### Operator-Pending Mode
-when a `operator`is pressed, vim will enter a state that accepts only `motion`. before a `motion` is received,it is at a state of "Operator-Pending".
+when a `operator`is pressed, vim will enter a state that accepts only `motion` or `text-object`. before that is received,it is at a state of "Operator-Pending".
-In opertor pending mode, `esc` can resume to Normal Mode.
+In opertor pending mode, `ESC` can resume to Normal Mode.

 ## Insert Mode